algosup/2022-2023-project-4-game-design-Team-1/Specifications/Technical Specifications.md

 | Piano | A piece of music will be given to our player | 1 |
 | Statue | The player will need to complete the statue by finding the different parts of it | 2 |

+Each puzzle will unlock a new area of the prison.

 #### 3.5 🔸 Losing

 The player will lose if he gets caught by the guards.